 A Moving To-Do List Is the Cornerstone of the Relocation Process

 In the words of Benjamin Franklin, by failing to prepare, you’re preparing to fail.
-And since you certainly don’t wish for your relocation to fail, taking the time to create a checklist of tasks and organize them is the best thing you can do.
+And since you certainly don’t wish for your relocation to fail, taking the time to create a “relocating to another state checklist” of tasks and organize them is the best thing you can do.
 So, when you decide to move, draw a grid on a whiteboard or a piece of paper and start allocating each box to different items.

 Ideally, the process will begin some two months before the relocation date.
 If that’s the case, there’ll be plenty of time to do it all, and also rest and relax.
 Keep in mind that you can always switch tasks or add new ones along the way, but whatever you do, don’t fall back too much.
-If everything ends up crammed in one week, it kind of beats the purpose of a checklist.
+If everything ends up crammed in one week, it kind of beats the purpose of a checklist and will add up to relocating stress.

 A Crucial First Task on Every Checklist: Start Looking for Movers Weeks in Advance

 Whether you’re preparing for a local move or a long-distance one, it is highly advisable to hire professional movers to handle your belongings.
 Your research on them should be thorough.
-For starters, check if the company is licensed with FMCSA and has valid DOT number.
+For starters, check if the company is licensed with FMCSA and has a valid DOT number.
 If not, forget about it.
-Check out what they are offering and if that suits your needs.
-Reviews from past customers can be a valuable source of information in terms of quality and legitimacy of a company.
+Check out what they are offering (perhaps you’re in need of storage service) and if that suits your needs.
+Reviews from past customers can be a valuable source of information in terms of the quality and legitimacy of a company.

 Creating a Budget Tops the List of Things to Do When Moving